Your Need-to-Know About the NASCLA Exam

 The National Association of State Contractors Licensing Agencies (NASCLA) accredited examination program was developed to help streamline the process of becoming a licensed contractor in one or more states.
 The NASCLA Exam is offered for commercial general building and electrical contractors and is valid in 16 states and the US Virgin Islands.

+This makes it easier for contractors to obtain the requirements to practice contracting work in participating states and provides a basis for education for contractors all over the country.
 This examination has been designed to aid contractors that need to be licensed within multiple jurisdictions.
-The contractors that choose to take this accredited examination will be able to access NASCLA’s Examination Database, or NED for short, and request for their results to be sent over to any other jurisdictions that accept the examination.
+The contractors that choose to take this accredited examination will be able to access NASCLA’s Examination Database, or NED for short, and request their results be sent to any other jurisdictions that accept the examination.

 What is the National Association of State Contractors Licensing Agencies?